-- Students submit the Midterm Evaluation. - Students upload work to their Project Sites for the Midterm Work Share. - Approximately one week before the residency, students submit the End of Semester Reflection (Parts I & II), and an Advisor Evaluation. - Students submit a draft version of the Thesis Milestones document as part of the final deliverables for discussion with the advisor in the final feedback session. - Prior to residency, students submit the Thesis Milestones document. - Prior to residency, students upload final work for the semester to their Project Sites.
+- Students submit the Midterm Evaluation. - Students upload work to their Project Sites for the Midterm Work Share. - At mid-term students are assigned by the Program to small Work Share group and provide critical feedback to other members of the group via the Film Commons site. - Approximately one week before the residency, students submit the End of Semester Reflection (Parts I & II), and an Advisor Evaluation. - Students submit a draft version of the Thesis Milestones document as part of the final deliverables for discussion with the advisor in the final feedback session. - Prior to residency, students submit the Thesis Milestones document. - Prior to residency, students upload final work for the semester to their Project Sites.